 Absorption Costing Definition

 Absorption costing is defined as a method for accumulating fixed and variable costs associated with a production process and apportioning them to individual products.
 Thus, a product may absorb a broad range of costs.
 These costs are not recognized as expenses in the month when an entity pays for them.
-Instead, they remain in inventory as an asset until such time as the inventory is sold; at that point, they are charged to cost of goods sold.
+Instead, they remain in inventory as an asset until such time as the inventory is sold; at that point, they are charged to the cost of goods sold.
 Generally Accepted Accounting Principles (GAAP) and International Financial Reporting Standards (IFRS) require that an entity use absorption costing to record the value of inventory in its financial statements.

 Absorption Costing Components